 1b.
-Ensure information reaches the people who need it by developing a user-focused communications plan in consultation with the people intended to benefit.
-It should include: a review of existing communications channels and platforms to identify opportunities consider different communications needs, for example, people with dementia or different languages an online and offline assets map (1a) published in a user-focused format appropriate communications tactics in consultation with older people including creative, peer and intergenerational approaches (for example, distribution through refuse collection, post offices, churches, libraries, pharmacies, GPs, pop-up, and event stands) a regular Age-friendly e-zine and newsletter targeted campaigns promoting particular events or seasons Develop: Year 1 Roll out: Years 1 to 3 Communications plan 1c.
-Try to reduce the gap in digital connectivity among older people.
-This should include: continued lobbying for better or alternative WIFI provision in rural areas support older people to feel more confident getting online mapping and promoting existing services and facilities which deliver training and support to help older people use the internet, particularly to manage their health and wellbeing (as part of assets map) support to implement actions where gaps are identified Years 1 to 3 Change in rural WIFI provision Measure household internet access and broadband connection Number of training and support opportunities Number of participants 1d.
-Explore the potential to develop an "Information Pack" for persons aged 50+ years.
-This should: be developed using a co-design approach with its intended beneficiaries use an assets-based approach to ensure messages about ageing are positive encourage people to think about their plans or vision for the future and the skills and experience they can give back. include information from a range of different stakeholders and on different topics such as health and well-being, career reviews, NI Fire and Rescue home checks, Meals on Wheels, volunteering, lifelong learning, financial planning, aids to help support independent living at home etc. Extent and impact of consultation exercise Measure the impact of messaging on health and wellbeing (e.g. improving people feeling more connected/socially included)
+Develop a user-focused communications plan focusing on accessibility, engagement, and tailored content by end of year 1.
+In consultation with intended beneficiaries, taking account of different communication needs.
+It should include: a review of existing communications channels and platforms to identify opportunities consider different communications needs, for example, people with dementia or different languages an online and offline assets map (1a) published in a user-focused format appropriate communications tactics in consultation with older people including creative, peer and intergenerational approaches (for example, distribution through refuse collection, post offices, churches, libraries, pharmacies, GPs, pop-up, and event stands) a regular Age-friendly e-zine and newsletter targeted campaigns promoting particular events or Develop: Year 1 Roll out: Years 1 to 3 Communications plan 1c.
+By 2025 endeavour to reduce the digital connectivity gap amongst older people through education, support, and solutions.
+This should include: • continued lobbying for better or alternative WIFI provision in rural areas • support older people to feel more confident getting online • mapping and promoting existing services and facilities which deliver training and support to help older people use the internet, particularly to manage their health and wellbeing (as part of assets map) • support to implement actions where gaps are identified Years 1 to 3 Change in rural WIFI provision Measure household internet access and broadband connection Number of training and support opportunities Number of participants 1d.
+By 2024 develop an "Information pack" for persons aged 50 + years focusing on resources and services tailored to their needs.
+This should: be developed using a co-design approach with its intended beneficiaries use an assets-based approach to ensure messages about ageing are positive encourage people to think about their plans or vision for the future and the skills and experience they can give back. include information from a range of different stakeholders and on different topics such as health and well-being, career reviews, NI Fire and Rescue home checks, Meals on Wheels, volunteering, lifelong learning, financial planning, aids to help support independent living at home etc. Scope need, demand, audience, content.
+Year 1 Year 2: Roll out Year 3: Review Extent and impact of consultation exercise Measure the impact of messaging on health and wellbeing (e.g. improving people feeling more connected/socially included) Measure the ability to promote positive ageing and future planning.
+Measure by assessing the level of engagement.

-Derry City and Strabane District Council Age-friendly Strategy and Action Plan 2022-2025
+Derry City and Strabane District Council

+Age-friendly Strategy and Action Plan 2022-2025

 1e.
-Develop information sharing networks between statutory agencies and community organisations so that they can share data and spot trends to help the most vulnerable older people Years 1 to 3 Number of networks Number of older people benefitting 1f.
-People are offered the right support around employment, further education, training or volunteering opportunities Persons aged 50+years are supported to actively plan in the key areas of work, employability, health, wellbeing, and finance Reduce barriers that people face Promote and encourage volunteering opportunities Offer opportunities and guidance to employers to improve their recruitment, retention, and support for older employees.
-Partnership with the Derry & Strabane Labour Market Partnership Years 1 to 3 Measure number of persons economically inactive Measure the claimant numbers Measure number of people who move into employment, further education, training, or volunteering opportunities Number of employers involved
+By 2025 develop information sharing networks between age friendly stakeholders.
+Include statutory agencies and community organisations so they can share data and spot trends to help the most vulnerable older people.
+Years 1 to 3 Number of networks Number of older people benefitting 1f.
+Provide people with appropriate support and access around employment, further education, training, or volunteering opportunities by 2025. • Persons aged 50+years are supported to actively plan in the key areas of work, employability, health, wellbeing, and finance • Reduce barriers that people face • Promote and encourage volunteering opportunities • Offer opportunities and guidance to employers to improve their recruitment, retention, and support for older employees. • Partnership with the Derry & Strabane Labour Market Partnership Years 1 to 3 Measure number of persons economically inactive Measure the claimant numbers Measure number of people who move into employment, further education, training, or volunteering opportunities Number of employers involved